spruteanu/scrambler/docs/Design.md

 ![DSL classes](groovy-definition-class-dgm.png)

 ### DataScrambler definition scripts
-In addition to DSL registration, ``org.prismus.scrambler.data.GroovyValueDefinition`` is responsible for DataScrambler definition scripts parsing (``org.prismus.scrambler.data.GroovyValueDefinition#parseDefinitions(...)`` methods) from various sources (classpath resource, File, InputStream, Reader or even simple text with definitions).
+In addition to DSL registration, ``org.prismus.scrambler.data.GroovyDataDefinition`` is responsible for DataScrambler definition scripts parsing (``org.prismus.scrambler.data.GroovyDataDefinition#parseDefinitions(...)`` methods) from various sources (classpath resource, File, InputStream, Reader or even simple text with definitions).

 **NOTE:**<br/>
 Groovy Shell can be configured by defining in classpath ``/definitions-parser.properties`` file that will configure ``org.codehaus.groovy.control.CompilerConfiguration`` properties.

-Along with DataScrambler API DSL extension, methods from ``org.prismus.scrambler.data.ValueDefinition`` are accessible from definitions script.
-This is implemented by setting the ``org.prismus.scrambler.data.ValueDefinition`` instance to ``groovy.util.DelegatingScript`` that evaluates definitions script.
+Along with DataScrambler API DSL extension, methods from ``org.prismus.scrambler.data.DataDefinition`` are accessible from definitions script.
+This is implemented by setting the ``org.prismus.scrambler.data.DataDefinition`` instance to ``groovy.util.DelegatingScript`` that evaluates definitions script.

 #### Performance